chrisblossom/tagged-template-literal-comments/README.md

 ## Features

--   Removes commented out data
+-   Removes commented out strings and values
--   Single line comments
--   Multiline line comments
+-   Supports single line and multiline comments
 -   Trims excess whitespace and new lines

 ## Installation